SoftwareAG/c8y-docs/content/edge-k8s/edge-k8s-troubleshooting-bundle/edge-k8s-does-not-show-as-device-on-cloud.md

 ---
 weight: 20
-title: Edge doesn't show up as a device in cloud tenant
+title: Edge not showing up as a device in the cloud tenant
 layout: redirect
 ---